BDanalysis/SVSR/README.md

 1.Folder information
 --------------------
+There are two folders in SVSR, which are SVSR_GUI and SVSR_CLI.

 2.Tools
 --------

-2.1 gc_content:this tool is used to compute gc content for genome
+2.1 gc_content: this tool is used to compute gc content for genome

 	gc_content usage: ./gc_content -infile_fa <reference.fa>

 3.Installation
 --------------
+SVSR_GUI and SVSR_CLI are both free of installation.

 4.Usage: sh SVSR.sh